Frohlich-Kyle/cnnCCR5Delta32/README.md

 the "problem" being solved.
 This means no further sequencing is required.
 As such Delta32 CCR5 sequences are particularly uncommon.
 To introduce a more comprehensive environment, synthetic augmented data was created to provide more training examples for the model.
 The file augmentData.py takes the known and real CCR5 sequences, fetched from NCBI, and introduces realistic and sporadic single nucleotide polymorphisms (SNP) to prevent the model from rote memorization.
-While under real circumstances this is unacceptable as a proper training method, this project serves more as a proof of concept rather than an attempt at making a working tool.

 __Model Architecture__
 Convolutional 1D Layer